gwendebrul/tohex/README.md

 # README #

-This prject contains 2 files written in C to convert decimal or binairy numbers to hexadecimal.
+This project contains 2 files written in C to convert decimal or binairy numbers to hexadecimal.

 ### instalation ###